ethpandaops/optimism-package/README.md

 kurtosis run github.com/ethpandaops/optimism-package --args-file https://raw.githubusercontent.com/ethpandaops/optimism-package/main/network_params.yaml
 ```

-For `--args-file` you can pass a local file path or a URL to a file.
+For `--args-file` parameters file, you can pass a local file path or a URL to a file.

 To clean up running enclaves and data, you can run: